- Genome Browser

 - About Us

-We have two MySQL databases for public access:
+We have two MariaDB databases for public access:

 These servers allow MySQL access to the same set of data currently available on our public Genome Browser site.
 The data are synchronized weekly with the main databases on our public site.
-During synchronization, the MySQL server can be intermittently out of sync with the main website for a short period of time.
+During synchronization, the MariaDB server can be intermittently out of sync with the main website for a short period of time.
 The weekly synchronization takes place on Monday mornings from 4:00 am to 9:00 am Pacific Time (GMT -7:00 in summer, GMT -8:00 in winter).

-You can connect to the US MySQL server using the command:
+You can connect to the US MariaDB server using the command:

 mysql --user=genome --host=genome-mysql.soe.ucsc.edu -A -P 3306